buttondown/cli/README.md

 ### Email Format

-Emails are stored as Markdown files with frontmatter:
+Emails are stored as `.md` files with frontmatter:

 ```markdown
 ---